apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hal Steinbrenner To Meet With Boras/Soto**
+**S&P 500 breaks 6,000 level as Trump and Fed-fueled rally advances**

-You can read more about it [here](https://www.mlbtraderumors.com/2024/11/hal-steinbrenner-to-meet-with-boras-soto.html).
+You can read more about it [here](https://www.reuters.com/markets/us/sp-500-futures-cross-6000-mark-equities-ride-higher-trumps-victory-2024-11-08/).

 ## Requirements
 - Python 3.8